FAQ on COVID-19 Vaccine Development

 As Catholics, we are encouraged to promote the work of companies that are not using these controversial cell lines.
 Please continue to call pharmaceutical companies directly and ask them not to use these cell lines in future vaccine development.
 These calls can be an effective strategy as in past movements, especially as technology develops and the HEK293 cell lines become less necessary in vaccine development.

-Catholics are also encouraged to receive the COVID-19 vaccine, to continue to wear masks and practice social distancing, and to promote the common good by following the guidelines from the Centers for Disease Control and Prevention.
+Catholics are also encouraged to receive the COVID-19 vaccine and to promote the common good by following the guidelines from the Centers for Disease Control and Prevention.
 We are called to pursue the common good as we defend human life.
 In order to protect those who are most vulnerable to the coronavirus, including pregnant women and those who are immunocompromised, we are encouraged to discern our own moral actions to preserve life and dignity in our communities.

 Am I compromising on my pro-life values by receiving the Johnson & Johnson vaccine?